Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (0.85) in the period of the last 5 years, the ratio of annual return and downside deviation of -0.05 of Vanguard Inflation Protected Securities Fund is lower, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 785 days of Vanguard Inflation Protected Securities Fund is greater, thus worse.

 Which means for our asset as example: